 - Is Montmartre a safe area?
 Even off-season, Montmartre is busy in certain areas – especially around Sacré-Coeur, Place de Tertre (famous for the street artists) and the metro stations when crowds can form.
 PLEASE be careful of pickpockets there.

 - Be Aware of Scams: Like any major city, be street smart.
 If eating outside on terraces, don’t leave your phone on the table and don’t fall for scams if people come up to you asking questions – walk on.
 Otherwise enjoy the area and stay away from the touristy crowds;

 - Montmartre is on a rather steep hill, so wear comfortable shoes and be prepared to walk a lot.
 It’s also windy in winter, so dress accordingly;

 - Bring water with you, especially if you plan to enjoy a lot of chocolate – regardless of the weather;

-- To really enjoy Montmartre to its fullest, please allow a whole day – or at least an afternoon – for the walk.
+- To really enjoy Montmartre, allow a whole day or at least an afternoon.

 Disclaimer: None of the addresses or recommendations in this post are sponsored.
 All opinions, as always, are entirely my own.